 Alternatives to Ice Cream

-High-quality dog foods contain enough calcium and other nutrients to help promote strong, healthy bones for your dog, so adding calcium to the diet of an adult dog with milk or ice cream is not at all necessary.
-While some dogs can tolerate a small amount of plain vanilla ice cream as a treat, there are other options you can give them that are not as likely to cause digestive problems.
+High-quality dog foods contain enough calcium and other nutrients to help promote strong, healthy bones for your dog, so adding calcium to the diet of an adult dog with milk or ice cream isn’t at all necessary.
+While some dogs can tolerate a small amount of plain vanilla ice cream as a treat, there are other options you can give them that are less likely to cause digestive problems.

 If you want to give your dog a cold treat, freezing some fat-free plain yogurt might be a better choice.
 Because yogurt is fermented, it contains less lactose, so it’s easier for dogs to digest.
 Don’t feed your dog a commercial frozen yogurt, since it will be loaded with sugar.
-Use caution because although yogurt is easier for dogs to digest, not all canines can tolerate it.
+Use caution because although yogurt is easier for dogs to digest, some will not tolerate it.

 Another good treat for dogs is “nice cream.”
 All you need are two ripe bananas and a food processor or blender.
 Blend the bananas until creamy, and freeze them.
 This fruit-based dessert is safe for dogs to eat,and provides some nutritional value.
 Bananas are high in potassium, vitamin B6, vitamin C, and fiber.
 They do contain sugar, so feed your dog bananas in moderation.